tshepang/blog/content/computing/what I like about Rust.rst

     approved by someone else.

-  + Merging the changes to the tree is nearly always done via a continuous integration system which first ensures that each change passes all automated tests.
+  + Merging the changes to the tree is nearly always done via a continuous integration system, which first ensures that each change passes all automated tests.

 - Allows one to redefine variables, even with different types: